I

 GP contact lenses let your eyes breathe.

-They let more oxygen reach your cornea than soft lenses, for more comfort and better health.
+They let more oxygen reach your cornea than many soft lenses, for more comfort and better health.

 They resist protein deposits from tears and perspiration.